kubernetes/community/contributors/design-proposals/raw-block-pv.md

   name: local-fast
 provisioner: kubernetes.io/local-block-ssd
 parameters:
-  volumeMode: block #suggested value - this is plugin/provisioner dependent
+  volumeMode: Block #suggested value - this is plugin/provisioner dependent
 ```

 ***This has implementation details that have yet to be determined.
 It is included in this proposal for completeness of design ****